ushertpain/DA_proj2_pizza_sales/README.md

 <br />

 ### Analyzing the data
 In this phase, I will address all questions using PostgreSQL queries and Tableau.
-To answer question number one, I will click on project2_DB in PostgreSQL in the Object Explorer, then right-click and select Query Tool.
+To answer question number one "Are there any anomalies within the total sales per month?", I will click on project2_DB in PostgreSQL in the Object Explorer, then right-click and select Query Tool.
 I will then create a temporary table using the query image below:
 <br />
 <a href="#"><img src="query to make temp table.png" width="650" height="300" alt="descriptive text" /></a>
 <br />